 Today, the definition of quality in terms of Consumer-facing products has blurred the lines between various IT-related disciplines.
 Security, Product Management, and Infrastructure are no longer independent of the Quality organization.
 There are several aspects to Consumer quality that are important:

 - Integration to our digital lives

 Product Quality seems to be reasonably obvious – everything should work as intended without unintended consequences.
 For Consumer Products and Services, product quality goes well beyond the classical definitions.
 The quality of customer support is critically important.
 If a consumer can help themselves solve problems efficiently and accurately – the reputation of the company is higher, and their products are perceived to be higher quality.
-Here is a link from 1983 that reflects these are long-held beliefs based on empirical evidence.

 Product quality is also perceived based on the ease of use of a product or service.
 Having products that work well but that is hard to use provides a negative impression of the overall product quality.
 Steve Jobs famously said “Simple can be harder than complex; you have to work hard to get your thinking clean to make it simple.”.
 Apple’s products are consistently rated as high quality based on their user-centric designs.

 Our online lives depend on the security of the data that we generate and provide.
 Without the perceived security of payment services like PayPal and Apple Pay – online commerce would essentially cease to exist.
 Modern applications are no longer monolithic tightly integrated applications – they are multi-tiered service-oriented architectures running in cloud-based data centers.
 Every boundary between applications and services is a possible point of intrusion or security breaches.
 It is no longer possible to only secure the customer-facing endpoints of an application and assume that nothing wrong will happen inside the infrastructure.